Narcotics effects can range from mild to severe, and can potentially lead to fatal situations such as coma or death.

 Do Certain Narcotics Have Less Dangerous Side Effects Than Others?

-While narcotics carry different levels of potency, they all have risks for harmful side effects.
+While narcotics carry different levels of potency, they all carry the risk of harmful side effects.
 Even so-called “weak” opioids can have the same harmful effects as morphine.8

-When it comes to the risk of opioid addiction, there is no evidence that, at equivalent strength, weak narcotics carry a lower risk of addiction than other opioids such as low-dose morphine.8
+When it comes to the risk of narcotic addiction, there is no evidence that, at equivalent strength, weak narcotics carry a lower risk of addiction than other opioids, such as low-dose morphine.8

 How Does Opioid Addiction Develop?